- The practitioner is primarily affiliated with a law enforcement body

 How can Agencies use CJDS to Prevent and Solve Crime?

 Let’s explore some little-known facts.
 The 2021 transition to the National Incident Based Reporting System (NIBRS) created opportunities for law enforcement agencies to further standardize incident data collection by gathering Structured Data.
 These data are used to provide a snapshot of daily, weekly, monthly, and yearly crime by feeding records management programs.
 Crime analysis apply Frequentist Statistics sifting through Internal Acquisition Systems to inform decisionmakers and afford opportunities for resource deployments to lower the frequency of reported crime.
 These stratagems are timeless and important when applied correctly.
+Secondary to crime analysts, intelligence analysts use Data Procurement, or data obtained from outside the organization such as social media posts or financial transactions, to cobble together Unstructured Data to create probability measures to inform decisionmakers through examinations of text for meaning, emotion, and intent.
+These procedures are highly diverse, reliant on target awareness, and are often limited in design and scope. |

 In both instances we are looking for things that we already know exist.
 The total number of carjackings, for example, is structured data we are already aware of.
 Hate speech by radicalized groups is generally easily identified through pre-defined key phrases, images, and terms which have previously been categorized.
 What happens when we try to conduct meaning analysis using unknown variables?
 Where do we turn to when we are looking for something we don’t know we need to look for?
 This is what separates traditional criminal justice crime analysis from CJDS.